bonitasoft/bonita-doc/md/tomcat-bundle.md

 * Linux: in `/opt/BonitaBPM`.
 Make sure that Linux user account used to execute Tomcat is the owner of the folders and files.

 ::: warning
-Do not leave any blank spaces in the path to the directory containing the Tomcat installation.
+Do not leave any blank space in the path to the directory containing the Tomcat installation.
 :::

 #### Content of the Tomcat bundle